-The Compensation Committee of the Board (the "Compensation Committee") and the Board established performance goals for the year ending December 31, 2024, as set forth in the 2024 LTIP Annual Award Agreements (the "Performance Goals") that will be used to determine the number of LTIP Units earned by each grantee.
-Cumulative stock-based compensation expense during the three months ended March 31, 2024 reflects management's estimate of the probability of the number of these awards that will be earned.
+The Compensation Committee of the Board (the "Compensation Committee") and the Board established performance goals for the year ending December 31, 2025, as set forth in the 2025 LTIP Annual Award Agreements (the "Performance Goals") that will be used to determine the number of LTIP Units earned by each grantee.
+Cumulative stock-based compensation expense during the three months ended March 31, 2025 reflects management's estimate of the probability of the number of these awards that will be earned.
 As soon as reasonably practicable following the end of the performance period, the Compensation Committee and the Board will determine the extent to which the Company has achieved each of the Performance Goals (expressed as a percentage) and, based on such determination, will calculate the number of LTIP Units that each grantee is entitled to receive.
 Each grantee may earn up to 150% of the number of his/her target LTIP Units.
-Any 2024 Annual Award LTIP Units that are not earned will be forfeited and cancelled.
+Any 2025 Annual Award LTIP Units that are not earned will be forfeited and cancelled.

 Vesting.
-LTIP Units that are earned as of the end of the applicable performance period will vest in two installments as follows: 50% of the earned LTIP Units will become vested on the valuation date of the awards (which is expected to occur in February 2025)
+LTIP Units that are earned as of the end of the applicable performance period will vest in two installments as follows: 50% of the earned LTIP Units will become vested on the valuation date of the awards (which is expected to occur in February 2026) and 50% of the earned LTIP Units become vested on the one year anniversary of the initial vesting date.
+Vesting may be accelerated under certain circumstances such as a "change-incontrol" transaction or a "qualified termination" event.